LordNiggle/NigglesHell/README.md

 Catcoon Tail can be traded with the Pig King for a gold nugget

+Boomerang & Fashion Goggles can be crafted at the science machine

+The 3 chess pieces can be crafted at the sculptors wheel.

 ### Characters
-WX actually takes considerable damage in the rain
+WX-78 actually takes considerable damage in the rain

 Maxwell's Shadow Fighters will no longer kite and attack more often

-### Misc
-The 3 chess pieces can be crafted at the sculptors wheel.

-Boomerang & Fashion Goggles can be crafted at the science machine

 ### New Content

 Added the **Petal Salve**.
 It costs 4 petals and 1 cooked red cap while healing 15 HP with no tech requirements.
 Getting hit in the darkness is a OHK regardless of your hp or armor

 Added the **Improvised Glaive**.
 Crafted at the Alchemy Engine in the Fight tab, it costs a boomerang, 2 bone shards, and a rope.
-It deals 75 damage a hit with 20 uses, and move much fast than a normal boomerang.
+It deals 75 damage a hit with 20 uses, and moves much faster than a normal boomerang.